arpy8/ArpitSengar_TaskRound_GFG_VITB/README.md

 # GFG Student Chapter - VIT Bhopal Website

+## Task 1: Create a website for GFG Student Chapter at VIT Bhopal

 ![Website Screenshot](assets/img/screenshot.webp)

-Welcome to the official repository for the GFG Student Chapter at VIT Bhopal's website!

-## Features

 - **Responsive Design:** The website is built to be responsive, ensuring that it looks great and functions well on various devices, including desktops, tablets, and mobile phones.